 The increased level of regulation and oversight is causing banks to look and act in a similar fashion to each other.
 So, what can you do?

 - Stay close to your financier and engage early to determine appetite

 - Understand and address risk grade inputs

 - Be investor-ready to access alternatives

 - Carefully choose a project, its viability, location and size

 - Be flexible and intuitive as to market demand and trends

 - Understand and mitigate risks, as well as the impact of changes

 - Seek professional guidance to assist with finance applications and banking relationships.

 Property finance dynamics have shifted fundamentally in recent years.
 BDO's Real Estate and Construction team has been there through all of it, helping property businesses navigate these changing times.
 I head up the BDO Debt Advisory team which comprises former bankers experienced in property finance.
 We can provide strategic advice on all aspects of property finance, including risk, security, terms and conditions and pricing.
-For more information on how we can assist, contact myself or Hung Tran of our Real Estate and Construction team.
+For more information on how we can assist, contact Hung Tran of our Real Estate and Construction team.